How Does No Dig Gardening Work?

 That's the theory, but if you don't want to take my word for it, you can easily make your own small no dig vegetable garden and put it to the test!"

 Ready to try no dig gardening for yourself?
-Follow us as we give the the lowdown on starting our very first no dig garden!
+Follow me as I give the the lowdown on starting my very first no dig garden!